freekdh/Introgression/pkgIntrogression/README.md

 # pkgIntrogression
-Introgression simulations complementing published paper
+Introgression simulations complementing paper in prep

 ## System requirements
 pkgIntrogression can be installed on unix-flavored systems, and requires the following key elements: